 2. It can stand up to acidic materials.
 The fact that soapstone is chemically inert means it’s not harmed by lemon juice or cleaners that must be avoided with other natural stone surfaces.
 That’s why it’s so popular for use as science lab tops.

-3. It's heat resistant.
+3. It’s heat resistant.
 The density of soapstone makes it an amazing conductor of heat, which enables it to withstand very high heat with no damage.
-You can put hot pans right on the surface without worry about scorching or staining.
+You can put hot pans right on the surface without worry.

 Do soapstone counters need to be sealed?

-Because soapstone is nonporous, it doesn't need to be sealed or protected.
-Not only does this cut down on maintenance (see below), the absence of chemicals in the fabrication and ongoing care leads many to consider soapstone an environmentally responsible choice.
+Because soapstone is nonporous, it doesn’t need to be sealed or protected.
+Not only does this cut down on maintenance (see below) but also the absence of chemicals in the fabrication and ongoing care leads many to consider soapstone an environmentally responsible choice.

 Above: In addition to not requiring any sealer, soapstone stays looking good.
 Scratches and nicks are part of its character, but bothersome marks can be removed with sandpaper.
-Image via Mark Reilly Architecture.
+Photograph from Kitchen of the Week: A Hamptons Kitchen with a Custom Island Sourced on Etsy.

 Is soapstone available in a variety of colors?